 During my time at UT-Austin, Ellen Spiro and Karen Bernstein, both accomplished filmmakers, encouraged me to pursue a career as an editor while I applied to med school.
 So that's how it all started.
 That career in medicine will have to wait.

-My commercial work has spanned over ten years with time at what was VT2, Mad River Post, Willow Street Editorial, Radium, Reel FX, and currently at 3008.
+My commercial work has spanned over seventeen years with time at places such as VT2, Mad River Post, Willow Street Editorial, Radium, Reel FX, 3008 and now independently.

-I've completed projects for brands such as Shinola, Gatorade, Nestle, Dodge, Nationwide, Patron, Cleveland Cavaliers, Key Bank, Cardinal Health, Hershey's, Western Union, Coors Light, Hasbro, Pepsi, The Home Depot, GMC, ONE Campaign, MD Anderson, Lowe's, Volunteers of America, and Zaxby's among others.
+I've completed projects for brands such as Gatorade, Nestle, Dodge, GM, Genesis, Hyundai, Ram, Patron, Key Bank, Cardinal Health, Hershey's, Western Union, Coors Light, Hasbro, Pepsi, Lays, The Home Depot, Shinola, GMC, ONE Campaign, MD Anderson, Lowe's, Polaris, Volunteers of America, and Zaxby's among others.

-Short films I have edited have been screened at SXSW, Dallas International Film Festival, Warsaw Film Festival, Short Shorts Film Festival & Asia, Oculus House at Sundance, and others.
+Recently, I edited 3 episodes for the fourth season of No Activity by creators Trent O'Donnell and Patrick Brammall, which is playing on Paramount+.
+Short films I have edited have screened at SXSW, Locarno Film Festival, CDP: Dox, Dok Leipzig, Dallas International Film Festival, Warsaw Film Festival, Short Shorts Film Festival & Asia, Oculus House at Sundance, and others.

-When not working, I enjoy traveling, reading, attending sporting events, photography (the image above is a photo I took in Cappadocia, Turkey) and eating new things are my hobbies of choice (running half marathons took a hiatus, but I'm looking at getting back into it).
-It's always nice to be able to meet people and have caught a glimpse of where they're from or possibly learn from them where the next adventure lies.
+When not working, I enjoy traveling, reading, attending sporting events, photography, running (11 halves and counting), and learning French (B1/B2).
+It's always a pleasure to meet people, catch a glimpse of where they're from, or possibly learn from them where the next adventure lies.

 And since you now know what my favorite song is, I'll let you know what my favorite film is as well.
 It is Tokyo Story by Yasujro Ozu (you can read Roger Ebert's sublime review here, but fair warning, spoiler alert).
 Simple, yet timeless, I highly recommend it.
-Let me know what you think.
+If you happen to watch it let me know what you think.

 - Quan CM Tran